 Today, we’re featuring one of our most popular posts from the past year.
-People love the beaded snowflakes (below) because of how easy they are for kids to make themselves and because the project requires only simple craft materials that you probably already have around the house.
+People love the beaded snowflakes (above) because of how easy they are for kids to make themselves and because the project requires only simple craft materials that you probably already have around the house.
 This was such a popular fine motor project that we decided to give it a little makeover, using the same idea to create beaded ornaments for other seasons too.
 These easy fine motor activities will keep little hands busy, no matter what time of year!
 Try making a bouquet of the flowers as a back-to-school gift for your child’s teacher, or a garland of snowflakes to string around the Christmas tree!

 WHAT YOU’LL NEED: Pipe cleaners, beads, fishing line (optional – to hang your snowflakes and flowers!)